egberts/egberts.github.io-src/content/articles/vim-syntax-file-layout.md

 \ nextgroup=namedOV_MaxRefreshTime
 \ containedin=namedStmt_ViewSection
 ```
-Well, we know that the unit is `Time`, just don't know what kind of time.
+Well, the unit is `Time`, just don't know what kind of time.
-We had to consult the ARM documentation to determine what increment this kind of time is.
+I had to consult the ARM documentation to determine what increment this kind of time is.
 Turns out to be in 'seconds'.
 Rewrite the
 syntax name as:

 ```vim